mealie-recipes/mealie/docs/docs/contributors/developers-guide/starting-dev-server.md

 - Visual Studio Code

 ### Linux and MacOS

 First ensure that docker is running.
 Then when you clone the repo and open with VS Code you should see a popup asking you to reopen the project inside a development container.
 Click yes and it will build the development container and run the setup required to run both the backend API and the frontend webserver.
 This also pre-configures pre-commit hooks to ensure that the code is up to date before committing.

 ### Windows

-Make sure the VSCode Dev Containers extension is installed, then select "Dev Containers: Clone Repository in Container Volume..." in the command pallete (F1).
+Make sure the VSCode Dev Containers extension is installed, then select "Dev Containers: Clone Repository in Container Volume..." in the command palette (F1).
 Select your forked repo and choose the `mealie-next` branch, which contains the latest changes.
 This mounts your repository directly in WSL2, which [greatly improves the performance of the container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume), and enables hot-reloading for the frontend.
 Running the container on a mounted volume may not work correctly on Windows due to WSL permission mapping issues.

-[Checkout the makefile reference](#make-file-reference) for all of the available commands.

 !!! tip
     For slow terminal checkout the solution in this [GitHub Issue](https://github.com/microsoft/vscode/issues/133215)